What Is A Notifiable Incident?

 These changes are in alignment with the psychosocial health and safety code of practice, however, it is important to note that any changes will not take effect until they have been rolled out by the WHS regulators.

 Timely reporting ensures that immediate measures are taken to address hazards, protecting employees from further harm.
+It also triggers the preservation of the incident site, which is critical to understanding exactly what occurred and preventing recurrence.

-Responsibilities of Employers and Employees
+Responsibilities of employers and employees

-• Employers: Must report notifiable incidents to the relevant regulatory authority immediately after becoming aware of them.
+Must report notifiable incidents to the relevant regulatory authority immediately after becoming aware of them.
 They are also required to preserve the incident site until an inspector arrives or directs otherwise.

-• Employees: Should promptly report any incident they witness to their employer or supervisor, ensuring that the employer can fulfill their reporting obligations.
+Should promptly report any incident they witness to their employer or supervisor, ensuring that the employer can fulfill their reporting obligations.

 Different states and territories may have additional or specific requirements.
 For instance: